Laidlaw Scholars

 The Laidlaw Scholars Leadership and Research Programme is a two-year undergraduate programme founded by Scottish businessman and philanthropist, Lord Irvine Laidlaw funded through his Laidlaw Foundation.
-Established in 2014, the programme covers the United States, the United Kingdom, Ireland, Hong Kong, Canada, and Switzerland, funds two summer research projects, and fosters leadership development over eighteen months for selected undergraduates at eighteen member universities.
-The programme selects up to 25 students from each member university annually based on their proposed research project, ethical leadership potential, and commitment to the Laidlaw Foundation's values.
+Established in 2014, the programme aims to foster leadership development and funds two summer projects, one in research and the other in leadership in action, for undergraduates at twenty-two member universities around the world.
+The programme selects up to twenty-five students from each member university annually based on their proposed research project, ethical leadership potential, and commitment to the Laidlaw Foundation's values.

 History

 The Laidlaw Scholars Leadership and Research Programme was first devised in 2014 at the alma maters of Lord Laidlaw, the University of Leeds (where the Laidlaw Library is named after him) and the University of St Andrews (where the Laidlaw Music Centre is named after him).
-The programme has expanded internationally over the years and in October 2023, Imperial College London became the seventeenth member of the network.
+The programme has expanded internationally over the years and in 2026, the Massachusetts Institute of Technology, Harvard University and NYU Abu Dhabi will recruit its first cohort of scholars, growing the number of universities in the network to twenty-two.

 Former member universities of the programme include the National University of Singapore, the University of Oxford, the University of Rwanda and the University of York.
 In April 2024, the University of Oxford re-joined with the programme based out of the Oxford SDG Impact Lab.

 Programme

 Each programme may differ between member universities however generally, the programme involves scholars undertaking an independent or faculty-sponsored research project over summer at either their original institution or at a partner Laidlaws Scholars' institution.
 In the following summer, scholars complete a 'Leadership in Action' project by contributing to a community through applied research or work with a NGO, non-profit or humanitarian organisation.
-Scholars are encouraged to conduct the second project abroad.
+Scholars are encouraged to undertake one of the two summer projects internationally.
 During the academic year, scholars also receive mentoring from a specialist supervisor, attend leadership development workshops and residential weekends, and gain access to networking opportunities through the Laidlaw Scholars' global network.